onzfonz/comp227/src/content/0/en/part0c.md

 (Don't forget about tab completion!
 I almost never type anything out anymore, just a few letters and then press ***Tab*** to have the shell give its best suggestion)

-If you type ```git status``` again, you'll notice that now you have a file that is staged, while the other files and folders are still unstaged.
+If you type ```git status``` again, you'll notice that now you have a file that is staged, while the other files and folders would still be unstaged.
 In the example above if i had added UserSettings, it would look like this:

 ![git status showing staged and unstaged files](../../images/0/partc/usersettingsadded.png)